sanghunkang/scenario-autocompletion-service/README.md

 # Scenario Autocompletion Service
 This project is an microservice application to provide autocompletion of user scenario.
-That is, for every action given by user, the microservice predicts which will be the final action to be taken or required by the service.
+For every action given by user, such as typing a key, the microservice predicts which action will be eventually given to the user.
 The project is also accompanied with a training environment.

 # Dependencies
 - python >= 3.8.0

-# Getting started
-- (how to install)

 ```
 flask >= 1.1.1
 ```

+# Getting started
+- (how to install)

 ## How it works?
 ### In the data collection time